The Polar Bear Plunge (and How to Prepare)

 Training for the Polar Swim Events

-Every Endless Pools swim spa and pool has full temperature control.
+Every Endless Pools swim spa and pool have full temperature control.
 A heater comes standard with every Endless Pools model.
-Before a polar bear plunge, you can turn the pool's heater down or off to let the water temperature drop.
+Before a polar bear plunges, you can turn the pool's heater down or off to let the water temperature drop.

 Many open water swimmers train in Endless Pools.
 They praise the pool's adjustable swim current for its remarkable simulation of real open-water conditions.
 And of course, the at-home convenience of an Endless Pools model saves time and hassle and can be kept open year-round for winter swimming.
 But full temperature control is a significant reason they turn to Endless Pools.

 Open water swimmers appreciate being able to train in water set to the temperature of their next big swim, be it the icy Bering Strait or the balmy Persian Gulf.
 In the case of polar bear swims, the practice may make it possible.